Introduction to Scottish Country Dancing

 Can you say more about the shoes?

 Floors may sometimes be a bit slippery and some people find the dancing can be hard on the feet.
-In these cases it can be worthwhile getting shoes mail order.
+Our hall at Bullbrook has a sprung floor but a day school or dance may be on a hard floor.
+It may be worthwhile therefore getting shoes fitted with shock protection.

 Scottish Country dancers normally use shoes with right and left lasts rather than the straight lasts of Highland dancers, however straight lasts can be better if your foot is narrow or fairly flat.
 Ladies traditionally wear pumps but many wear the laced up ghillies instead, they are easier on the feet as they stay on better.